What the Heck is an Elopement? Myth-Busting Common Misconceptions

 Elopements have the opportunity to be even more unique than a traditional wedding and every ounce as special.
 Instead of feeling pressured into performing traditions that you aren’t even sure how they came about (cake cutting and garter toss anyone?), couples have the opportunity to create a day that feels 100% them.
 It is still their wedding day, and they are sill saying “I do,” it just looks a bit different than in the movies!

-I get requests all of the time for just an hour or two of coverage for someone’s elopement day.
+We get requests all of the time for just an hour or two of coverage for someone’s elopement day.

 This is your wedding day!
 We’ve established that it is every bit as special as a traditional wedding day, therefore your elopement deserves just as much documentation (if not more!)
 Most couples who elope rely on photos to share their wedding day with their friends and family who weren’t there.
 You deserve to have allllll of those significant moments from your wedding day documented.
 From getting ready to seeing each other for the first time, reading your vows, to the first kiss, and especially those first few hours as a married couple – it all is worthy of being captured!

 While some are last minute (which is totally fine!), most elopements receive just as much planning and attention to detail as a traditional wedding – it just looks a bit different!
 Instead of making decisions about seating charts and table decorations, eloping couples instead make decisions around what their perfect day would look like, and how to make it happen.
-I work closely with all of my eloping couples to put together location guides to choose their ideal spot to explore together, where to stop to say their vows, and where they want to celebrate after!
+We work closely with all of our eloping couples to put together location guides to choose their ideal spot to explore together, where to stop to say their vows, and where they want to celebrate after!
 We brainstorm what activities would be meaningful to them on their wedding day, and create a timeline that encompasses what memories they want to be able to look back on every anniversary.

 While some people choose to keep their elopement secret until after they’re married, many couples share with their friends and family ahead of time!
 Couples who choose to elope decide to for many reasons, the majority of which have nothing to do with their families.
 Some couples do not like to be the center of attention, and the thought of standing in front of a room full of people to say their vows makes them feel nauseous.
 Some couples have seen how much a traditional wedding can cost and desire to spend that money on an epic adventure instead.
 Other couples have never felt like a traditional wedding fit their relationship or personalities and would rather create a day that feels authentic to who they are.
 There are so many reasons couples choose to elope!